mykeels/ImgR/README.md

 ImgR is a .NET Class Library written in C# which has inheritable classes that let you manage your Website Images Effectively and Efficiently.

+ImgR has an API, and can be used as an Adaptive Image Server for Multiple Applications within your Website.
+View the ImgR API Documentation.

 ### Why not just compress the Image?
 Image Compression is not the perfect solution because of quality loss and because: